Raphael40/Java-Course/04_advanced-fundamentals/05_testing-intro.md

-# Testing intro with JUnit
+# Testing Intro

-In this section we're going to look at unit testing with JUnit, a testing framework for Java.
+In this section:

+-   What is a test?
+-   JUnit testing framework
+-   Unit and Integration tests

 ## What is a test?